The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Numerical experiment

 \subsection{Convergence}

-The Gelman-Rubin convergence diagnostic checks a Metropolis-Hastings Markov chain~\cite{gelman_inference_1992} by calculating an indicator $\hat{R}$ from multiple axulliary chains with different initial conditions.
-With such a combination of within and between group deviations, it shows the consistency within each and among all chains.
+The Gelman-Rubin convergence diagnostic checks a Metropolis-Hastings Markov chain~\cite{gelman_inference_1992} by calculating an indicator $\hat{R}$ from multiple auxiliary chains with different initial conditions.
+With such a combination of within-group and between-group deviations, it shows the consistency within each and among all chains.
 Gelman~\cite{gelman1995bayesian} recommends regarding the chain as convergent when \(\hat{R} < 1.1\).
-We chose the sampled time offset $t_0$ and the number of PEs $N$. \Cref{fig:t0conv,fig:s0conv} show the convergence of $t_0$ and $N$ of the two waveforms in \Cref{fig:fsmp-sample}.
+The initial PE sequence is randomly chosen in the solution space $\mathcal{T}$ provided in \zcref{sec:fsmp-solution-space}, ranging from 0 to 15 and 83 to 102 for waveforms A and B. For each initial $N$, there are 100 random initial $\bm{z}$.
+We chose the sampled event time $t_0$ and the number of PEs $N$ as the representatives. \zcref{fig:t0conv,fig:s0conv} show the convergence of $t_0$ and $N$ of the two waveforms in \zcref{fig:fsmp-sample}.

-The PE sequence \(\bm{z}\) of varied lengths, although being the most important results from FSMP, is not suitable to directly compute \(\hat{R}\).
-Brooks and Galman~\cite{brooks_general_1998} suggested several distance measures to quantify the similarity between trans-dimensional samples.
-We choose Wasserstein distance~\cite{Villani2009-zw} to measure convergence of PE sequences.
-As the Wasserstein distance could not handle empty sequences, a dummy PE at $t=0,e=0$ is added to all PE sequences. \Cref{fig:sconv,fig:econv} show the convergence of PE sequences $\{t_i\},\{e_i\}$ of the two waveforms discussed above.
+The PE sequence \(\bm{z}\) of varied lengths, although being the most important result from FSMP, is not suitable for directly computing \(\hat{R}\).
+Brooks and Gelman~\cite{brooks_general_1998} suggested several distance measures to quantify the similarity between trans-dimensional samples.
+We choose the Wasserstein distance~\cite{Villani2009-zw} to measure the convergence of $\bm{z}$.
+As the Wasserstein distance could not handle empty sequences, a dummy PE at $t=0,e=0$ is added to all $\bm{z}$. \zcref{fig:sconv,fig:econv} show the convergence of $\{t_i\},\{e_i\}$ of the two waveforms discussed above.
 The basic trend is similar to the convergence of $t_0$ and $N$.
-The slower convergence of waveform B is expected for so large the solution space that the initial conditions of the chains are diverse.
-In conclusion, the chain length of \num{e5} to \num{2e5} is sufficient for the chain to converge in a general, randomly initialized case.
+The slower convergence of waveform B is expected for such a large solution space that the initial conditions of the chains are diverse.
+In conclusion, the chain length of \num{1.5e5} is sufficient for the chain to converge in a general, randomly initialized case.